vise07cs/Python_For_DevOps/day4/README.md

 ```

 In this example, `my_package` is a Python package containing modules `module1` and `module2`.
+So if you know your module is goinf to be used by other team members its always a good practice to push the module to a PYPI( Python package index )
+you can download modules form PYPI modules and packages.(Google --> pypi-->search for modules) .
+pip install boto3
+pip install github

+pip list --> to see all the list of modules installed
 ## 2. How to Import a Package

 Importing a package or module in Python is done using the `import` statement.
 You can import the entire package, specific modules, or individual functions/variables from a module.